 You will learn about digital electronics, electricity, atomic physics, electromagnetism, thermal physics, forces and motion and waves, such as light and sound.
 Physics is a practical subject and in most lessons we have demonstrations and class experiments to develop the practical and intuitive skills which are essential to becoming a scientist.
 We have equipment that can be wirelessly linked to an iPad to develop your skills for collecting data using sensors, and displaying the results for class analysis.

 Physics is a subject which will enhance your written and mathematical skills, along with the ability to troubleshoot and solve problems.
 As such it allows synthesis of learning across all fields and gives you the opportunity to develop your understanding of Physics within the context of other subjects.

 Lower and Upper Sixth Form – A Level optional subject

-Kimbolton 7th Period Super Curriculum: This extra hour gives us the opportunity to delve deeper into the world of Physics by using techniques such as electron diffraction to probe crystals and find the distances between their atoms.
-We extend the scope of our work to perform experiments in Particle Physics beyond the A-level curriculum.
-We study the major paradigm shifts in Physics which produced the world shaking theories of Quantum Mechanics and Einstein’s Relativity.
-Competing in the British Physics Olympiad Competitions, provides extra challenge and rigour to the work we do in Physics.
-We also produce a research project based on experimental or theoretical work and compete to participate in the Cambridge Science Fair.
+Kimbolton 7th Period Super Curriculum: Delve deeper into the world of Physics using techniques such as electron diffraction to probe crystals and find the distances between their atoms.
+Study the paradigm shifts which produced the world-shaking theories of quantum mechanics and Einstein’s Relativity.
+There is also the chance to compete in the British Physics Olympiad Competition, and participate in the Cambridge Science Fair.